unfoldtoolbox/unfold/docs/docs_sphinx/toolboxWorkflow.rst

 eventtype
   The names of the events that are modeled.
 Only interesting if multiple different events were modeled.

-dcX
+Xdc
   Timeexpanded designmatrix [nsamples x (npredictors x ntimebasisfunctions)].
 Output of `dc_timeexpandDesignmat`.
 If you need to modify this, have a look at `dc_designmat_addcol` to see which fields should be modified.

-dcBasis
+timebasis
   The basis-function of the timeexpand for the deconvolution.
 This matrix could be the identity matrix in case of "stick"/dirac-functions.
 Useful only for splines/fourier time-basis functions

-dcBasistime: [1×20 double]
+times: [1×20 double]
   A vector containing the time in seconds over what range the timeexpand occured.
 This encodes the time of the resulting ERP

-dcX_termidx
+Xdc_terms2cols
-  A list connecting the columns of `dcX` with columns of `X`
+  A list connecting the columns of `Xdc` with columns of `X`

-dcBeta
+beta_dc
   deconvolved betas.
 Output of `dc_glmfit`.
 This is the main outcome of this toolbox

-channel
-  for which channel the deconvolved betas have been calculated

-XBeta
+beta_nodc
     non-deconvolved betas.
 This is a massive univariate fit where each timepoint and each electrode were fitted independently.
 Output of `dc_glmfit_nodc`

+channel
+  for which channel the deconvolved betas have been calculated

+effects_mean
+    In case of effects coding contains the mean of the designmatrix columns

 Fields of `unfold`